 - The Ministry is also managing a major programme of work anticipated to cost in the vicinity of NZD 1 billion to reinstate the Christchurch schools network after the widespread damage and disruption suffered during the major earthquake of 2011.

 - A number of substantial programmes underway to improve availability and services to be delivered over the internet, to improve earthquake resilience in schools, provide modern learning environments and to expand the schools network.
+In June 2014, the first major school project opened in greater Christchurch: Pegasus Bay School is New Zealand's first net zero energy school and represents the resilience, strength and determination of the community in the wake of the earthquake.
+Watch the video.

 Why join the Group of National Experts on Effective Learning Environments (GNE)?
 The New Zealand Ministry of Education says: